MathStuff/Matrices/README.md

 Matrix.floorForm #Returns the same matrix as "intForm"

 Matrix.roundForm(n) #Returns a matrix of elements' rounded up to n decimal digits.
-Same as round(C,n)
+Same as round(Matrix,n)

 Matrix.kwargs #Returns a dictionary of the matrix's basic attributes